renovatebot/renovate/docs/usage/upgrade-recommendations.md

 - Regular updates tend to be small
 - Applying `major` updates is easier
 - You'll be ready for CVE patches
+- You'll look for ways to automate the update process

 #### Regular updates tend to be small